 If you’re coping with pain in fingers, toes, or feet due to diabetes-related nerve damage (diabetic neuropathy), an antioxidant supplement called alpha-lipoic acid (ALA) might help by making nerves less sensitive to pain.
 It’s possible that ALA may neutralize elevated levels of cell-damaging free radicals that accompany high blood sugar.
 And one study published in 2015 in the Canadian Journal of Physiology and Pharmacology suggests that ALA helps both in the prevention and in the treatment of diabetes.

 The verdict: Maybe.
 “Stabbing, burning pain may respond better than ongoing tingling,” Shane-McWhorter says.
 “And ALA may help more with early nerve damage than with more advanced problems.”
 The dose used in studies is 600 mg daily.
 You can also get small amounts of this compound from spinach, broccoli, tomatoes, peas, Brussels sprouts, and rice bran.
 Take care of your feet with these recommended slippers for men with diabetes.

 Skip this: Fenugreek

 The verdict: If fenugreek helps, benefits are small, and side effects—like gas, diarrhea, and interactions with blood-thinning drugs—may outweigh them.
-“Most of the benefit comes from its dietary fiber,” Shane-McWhorter says, which you can get from foods like foods like whole grains, nuts, beans, and seeds or psyllium.
+“Most of the benefit comes from its dietary fiber,” Shane-McWhorter says, which you can get from foods such as whole grains, nuts, beans, and seeds or psyllium.
 If you want to try it, stick to using seeds in your diet as opposed to supplements.
 Grind them to use in tea or to mix into baked goods.
-These diabetes myths could be sabotaging your health.
+(These diabetes myths could be sabotaging your health.)